 Please click here

 to view the full policy.
-Additional company policies can be found by visiting our Investor Relations website
+Additional company policies, including our Business Code of Conduct and Anonymous Reporting Line can be found by visiting our Investor Relations website

 Social & Environmental Responsibility Risk Management:

 Our social and environmental responsibility risk management approach is based on our Enterprise Risk Management program and integrates social and environmental considerations into our due diligence and business processes.
 The company understands that social, environmental and cultural risks can lead to both reputational and strategic risk affecting both short and long-term stakeholder value as well as our communities.
 Our approach ensures we implement effective controls and programs to mitigate, monitor and manage those risks.

 - FDIC Diversity & Inclusion Self-Assessment- Completed annually to assess the strengths and risks of the company's Diversity and Inclusion program, including workplace employment practices, procurement and business practices as well as practices that promote transparency of organizational commitments to Diversity and Inclusion.